Express Scripts National Preferred Formulary

 Click here to watch a video on how formularies work.

-Below is the Plan's 2017 Preferred & Excluded Formulary, including the most common generic and preferred drugs.
+Below is the Plan's 2018 Preferred Formulary, including the most common generic and preferred drugs.
 This list is not all-inclusive and does not guarantee coverage as it is subject to change.

-.
+Out of more than 4,000 prescription drugs available on the market, Express Scripts National Preferred Formulary excludes less than 200 prescription drugs.
 For each one of those excluded drugs, there are clinically equivalent, lower-cost options available.
 In most cases, if you fill a prescription for one of these excluded drugs, you will pay the full retail price.
 The plan's formulary will continue to ensure that clinically sound, cost-effective drugs are available to members and will drive greater savings, in part by minimizing brand inflation and by reducing the use of non-preferred brands.
+Click here

 To check the price and coverage of medications under your plan simply select “My Prescription Drugs” then “Price a medication” from the menu and search for your medication to see pricing.
 Click “View coverage notes” on the pricing results page to see any coverage details.